mrpeel/opensesame/README.md

 6. From the starting character check that each required character type (upper / lower / number / symbol) exists in the password.
 If the character type hasn't already been selected, choose the next character from the specific character set required (upper / lower / number / symbol).
 7. The generated password is returned as a string.

+## Retaining meta-data in firebase
+After using the initial version for 6 months as a chrome extension, the only real problem I was having was remembering which sites I had used Open Sesame for, and what settings I had used at the site.
+As a result, I decided to add the option to authenticate with firebase using OAuth and a google sign in.

+The password generation works whether the user is authenticated or not.
+If the user isn't authenticated, then after a password is generated, the process is complete.
+However, if the user is authenticated, then the settings will be sent to firebase.
+Firebase records:
+* Web site domain
+* User name
+* Password type
+* Password version
+* (Only for security answer) security question

+**Pass phrases and generated passwords are not recorded**.

+Although recording meta-data represents a source of potential leakage of important information, without the ability to have this information retained and auto-filled, using Open Sesame can becomes unworkable for infrequently visited sites.
+In addition, in terms of password versioning, it was extremely difficult to remember which version I was up to with each username / domain name combination.
+For these reasons, it was better to have a centralised place secured by a Google sign in for recording meta-data.

 ## Libraries used
 * Material Design Lite